Micro Switch SW Series

 Metal mounting frames are placed above the PCB and secured with rivets.
 Each row of keys has a separate mounting frame, and these frames hold the switches in place.
 Replacement switches on eBay can be found both with the Hall sensor fitted and left separate.
 It is more likely that the switches were placed into keyboards with the sensor already fitted, but once the IC is soldered in place, the switch module can be extracted without removing the Hall sensor.
 This allows for easy switch repair.

-Key repeat in SW keyboards was achieved by the keyboard outputting a strobe signal.
-This strobe signal instructs the host equipment to apply repeat to the last keys depressed.
-There were at least three ways to enable the strobe signal:
+Key repeat in SW keyboards was achieved by the keyboard repeating the strobe signal.
+The strobe signal indicates when a key has been pressed and tells the host equipment that there is a key code present on the data bus ready to be collected.
+There were at least three repeat options:

 - Repeat key: a dedicated key enables auto-repeat of whichever other key you hold